 Once you're done filling out the “Settings” section of your Square Online, it's time to start creating an appearance for your website that really makes you stand out.
 Fortunately, Square simplifies the process of adapting your store's design.
 All you need to do to get started is click “Edit Store” in the dashboard.

 The first step is to choose a theme or design for your store.
 You can try different online themes and design your website to suit your brand image.
 You'll also be able to switch to other themes once your ecommerce website has successfully launched.

-The main difference between the available themes on the Square online store is the size of the header and the featured images included.
+The main difference between the available themes on the Square Online, is the size of the header and the featured images included.
 Square recommends using specific images sizes for each theme to help you out.